thompsonjosh24/hello-world/README.md

 # hello-world
 my first repository

-I am from Philadelphia and I am maybe the biggest spuiderman fan you will ever meet.
+I am from Philadelphia and I am maybe the biggest Spiderman fan you will ever meet.